 Have you noticed any changes during the last years in consumer demand for sustainable tourism and travel?

 I do notice that travellers are more conscious of what is being offered to them.
-Travelers are showing an increased willingness to participate in sustainable tourism measures and activities.
+Travellers are showing an increased willingness to participate in sustainable tourism measures and activities.
 As a professional conference organizer, I want to have our clients see more sustainability measures and activities and (most likely) to save money too.

 The same goes for conference venues.
-For example, I support social entrepreneurs and village communities, who produce natural and recycled handicraft and products, and have them featured in our events as much as possible.
+For example, I support social entrepreneurs and village communities, who produce natural and recycled handicraft and products and have them featured in our events as much as possible.